 The website www.einfach-teilhaben.de of the Federal Ministry of Labour and Social Affairs gives a detailed, up-to-date and understandable overview of the various services.

 The individual benefits for participation are not strictly separated, schematically consecutive processes, but rather they should fit together as seamlessly as possible and complement each other.
 Participation benefits are more successful the earlier they are introduced and carried out.
 They do not only start when a disability is already present.
 In the event of illness or accidents, they should start with acute treatment if possible, even in the hospital.

 Tip: In particular, if you have recently immigrated to Germany and you or a family member has a disability, you should definitely seek advice.
-Free and independent advice especially for people with disabilities, people at risk of disability, but also their relatives regarding all questions about rehabilitation and participation can be found at the Specific questions can also be answered via the Citizen hotline on the subject of “Information for people with disabilities” of the BMAS.
+Free and independent advice especially for people with disabilities, people at risk of disability, but also their relatives regarding all questions about rehabilitation and participation can be found at the Participant advice office.
+Specific questions can also be answered via the Citizen hotline on the subject of “Information for people with disabilities” of the BMAS.
 Experts can be reached on the telephone number 030 221 911 006 from Monday to Thursday between 8:00 and 20:00.